 Sometime in the not so distant past, a city planner in a city not too far from here came up with an

 interesting concept to make residential streets a better place for residents.
 The result was the Low Traffic Neighbourhood (LTN), also known as the cul-de-sac.
-The LTN aims to prevent through traffic on residential streets, creating zones where people can walk, run, cycle, play, and socialise without the interference of vehicles.
+The LTN aims to prevent through traffic on residential streets, creating zones where people can walk, run, cycle, play, and socialise without

 The challenge of retrofitting an LTN into a historical city is confronting people's behaviours, fears and habits.
 The LTN is a means of limiting access to resident streets by blocking or restricting entry with modal filters.
 Only bicycles, buses, and emergency vehicles are legally permitted to cross from one street to another.
 This encourages people to walk, cycle, or scoot to different zones quicker and on quieter residential streets, reducing traffic congestion at rush hour or school run times and promoting sustainable living.